 Shurtape Technologies, LLC Consolidated Statement for California Transparency in Supply Chain Act of 2010, UK Modern Slavery Act 2015, and the Australia Modern Slavery Act 2018

-In accordance with the California Transparency in Supply Chains Act of 2010 (SB 657), UK Modern Slavery Act (2015), and the Australia Modern Slavery Act (2018), Shurtape Technologies, LLC (“Shurtape”) and its subsidiaries (together, the “Company”) are providing this statement to inform of the processes and practices implemented during the fiscal year ending December 31, 2020, to address the risks of Modern Slavery in their manufacturing facilities, distribution centers, sales locations, and global supply chain.
+In accordance with the California Transparency in Supply Chains Act of 2010 (SB 657), UK Modern Slavery Act (2015), and the Australia Modern Slavery Act (2018), Shurtape Technologies, LLC (“Shurtape”) and its subsidiaries (together, the “Company” and “Reporting Entities”) are providing this statement to inform of the processes and practices implemented during the fiscal year ending December 31, 2021, to address the risks of Modern Slavery in their manufacturing facilities, distribution centers, sales locations, and global supply chain.
 Modern Slavery includes all forms of forced, coerced, or enslaved labor as well as child labor and human trafficking.

 Our Business, Operations and Supply Chain